Lazy Skillet Lasagna

 - 1 cup shredded mozzarella cheese

 - Add the onions and continue to sauté for another 5 minutes or until the onions become soft and translucent.
-Add the garlic and let cook for 30 seconds before seasoning with the fennel seeds, red pepper flakes, oregano and sugar.
+Add the garlic and let cook for 30 seconds before seasoning with the fennel seeds, red pepper flakes, oregano, and sugar.
 When you can smell the seasonings (about 30 seconds after you add them), add the crushed tomatoes, spaghetti sauce, chicken broth, and ravioli to the skillet, stir to combine.
-Allow the lasagna to come to a boil, reduce heat to medium low, cover, and allow to simmer for 15-18 minutes to until the sauce has reduce and the ravioli is cooked through.
+Allow the lasagna to come to a boil, reduce heat to medium-low, cover, and allow to simmer for 15-18 minutes until the sauce has reduced and the ravioli is cooked through.

 - Add the shredded cheese along with a sprinkle of parmesan, turn off the stove.
 Cover and allow the cheese to melt for about 5-7 minutes.
 Top with chopped parsley and additional parmesan cheese.